GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 Spectral Ranges

-SPECTRAL_N_CLUSTERS_MIN Min components for GMM.
+SPECTRAL_N_CLUSTERS_MIN Min components for Spectral clustering.
 40

-SPECTRAL_N_CLUSTERS_MAX Max components for GMM.
+SPECTRAL_N_CLUSTERS_MAX Max components for Spectral clustering.
 100

 SPECTRAL_N_NEIGHBORS Number of Neighbors on which do clustering.
 Higher is better but slower 20